Spotlight on succession planning in Africa

 For prospective family office clients wishing to use a local African solution, Mauritius is an attractive proposition.
 Although it will take some time for Mauritius to be recognised as a family office destination to the same tune as established wealth management jurisdictions such as Jersey or Switzerland, it is well placed to succeed.

 Mauritius is a recognised international financial centre with a stable and sophisticated legal and economic ecosystem.
 Critically for family office clients, it is highly regarded for its risk mitigation whilst its proximity to the continent helps facilitate regular contact between clients and their service providers.
+It also ranked first in Africa and 13th worldwide in the World Bank's 2020 Ease of Doing Business Report.

 Supporting your ambitions